chaoss/education/README.md

 *   Include the link of the Script/Recorded Video or Edited Videos to the issue you worked on and send a PR.

-    To send a PR, [Kindly check out this](https://chaoss.community/kb/dco-setup) The hack to send your PR with ease and without any DOC error are as followings:
+    To send a PR, [Kindly check out this](https://chaoss.community/kb/dco-setup) **Here's how to send your PR with ease and avoid DOC errors:**

     1. Add your changes to the Submission.md file
-    2. Click on New Terminal and add the following git command:
+    2. After that, click on New Terminal and add the following git command:
         *   git add .
         *   git commit -s -m "add commit message here"
         *   git push --set-update origin (your branch name)